-However, the gaming headset market is a packed one, so searching for the best is no easy task, especially if you want to get the right fit for your setup, games and, of course, budget.
+No matter how impressed we are by modern TV speakers and sound systems, there's just nothing quite like the immersion that headsets can offer.
+However, searching for the best is no easy task, especially if you want to get the right fit for your setup, games, and, of course, budget.
 That's where this guide comes in as we've tested all these headsets and can vouch for their quality and the differences that they offer.
-We carefully compare models to look out for excellent audio quality, comfort for lengthy sessions, and microphone clarity so you can walk away with a well-informed take on what will be the best gaming headset for you.
+We carefully compare models to look out for excellent audio quality, comfort for lengthy sessions, and microphone clarity so you can be well-informed, and know what will be the best gaming headset for you.

 Read more: Razer BlackShark V2 review (opens in new tab)

 Keeping it simple but maintaining some quality too, we think the Corsair HS35 is one of the best gaming headsets going when on a budget.
 Anyway, the HS35 really bucks the trend of lower price tags usually meaning far less quality.
 Just because you're saving some cash doesn't mean you should have to forgo all the delicious sound goodness.
 The Corsair HS35 is the headset for anyone looking to save money and still get a decent pair of cans.
 In our eyes, this is a thoughtfully designed piece of kit, with a sturdy yet comfortable build and some impressive audio qualities.

 Thanks to memory foam ear-cups and a comfy headband, in our testing the Corsair HS35 proved itself to be snug without being uncomfortable after several hours of play, but also tough enough to withstand being pulled on and off your head without too much care, and withstand the odd accidental fall or bump.